paisenpai/three.js_playground/README.md

 # Three.js Playground

-A simple playground website for experimenting with **Three.js**, a 3D JavaScript library, to test out shapes, lighting, materials, and other features.
+A simple playground website for experimenting with **Three.js**, a 3D JavaScript library

+Test out shapes, lighting, materials, textures, and other features.

 This project is ideal for learning the basics of 3D rendering and gaining hands-on experience with Three.js.

 ## Features